87andrewh/WeirdAntiCheatIdeas/README.md

   - Bohemia Interactive
   - New World Interactive
   - EAC, Battleye, Denuvo
+  - ESA, Fair Play Alliance

 ### Economic:
 - Measure economic impact of cheaters on current and past games.
-- Convincing community, shareholds, and directors to support us.
+- Convincing community, shareholders, and directors to support us.
 - Measuring elasticity of cheat demand.
 - Possible to undercut cheat providers?
 Or does supply just create more demand?

 ### Developer Practices:
-- EAC dev reccomends to not announce ban waves (small numer looks lazy, big number normalizes cheating).
+- EAC dev recommends to not announce ban waves (small number looks lazy, big number normalizes cheating).
-  - Still give feedback through indivdual ban announcements like Battleye?
+  - Still give feedback through individual ban announcements like Battleye?
-- Don't interract with trolls on forums.
+- Don't interact with trolls on forums.
-- Communicate with commnunity in clearly designated cheat forum.
+- Communicate with community in clearly designated cheat forum.
 Get player feedback, ideas, desires.
 - Act like a duck.
 - How transparent should you be about features?
 Should you be totally transparent if you can?
 - Stay safe